shauv-k/Voice-Navigation-Robot/README.md

 ## Pocketsphinx

 PocketSphinx is a lightweight speech recognition engine developed by Carnegie Mellon University (CMU).
-We will be using pocketsphinx for the purpose of speech recognition and voice control of the robot.
+We are using pocketsphinx with out own custom dictionary for the purpose of speech recognition and voice control of the robot.

 INSTALLATION:
 1) Clone the [pocketsphinx](https://github.com/cmusphinx/pocketsphinx) and [sphinxbase](https://github.com/cmusphinx/sphinxbase) repostories into your workspaces.